-- 15. On the module control panel of any UPS module: - a) Press the UP key once to access the menu system. - b) Use the UP/DOWN keys to move the cursor so that it is adjacent to COMMANDS and then press the ENTER key. - c) Use the UP/DOWN keys to move the cursor so that it is adjacent to LOAD TO INVERTER and then press the ENTER key. - d) The UPS module output should transfer to inverter (on all modules in a parallel module system). - 16.
-On the module control panel (of ALL modules) verify that: - a) The BYPASS LED is extinguished. - b) The INVERTER LED changes to green.
+- 15. On the module control panel of any UPS module: - a) Press the UP key once to access the menu system. - b) Use the UP/DOWN keys to move the cursor so that it is adjacent to COMMANDS and then press the ENTER key. - c) Use the UP/DOWN keys to move the cursor so that it is adjacent to LOAD TO INVERTER and then press the ENTER key. - d) The UPS module output should transfer to inverter (on all modules in a parallel module system).

+- a) The BYPASS LED is extinguished. - b) The INVERTER LED changes to green.